 What Occupations Have the Highest Mesothelioma Risk?

-Many trades, construction and manufacturing jobs put workers at risk of developing mesothelioma later in life.
-Scientists have linked the amount of asbestos exposure a person has received to their chances of developing mesothelioma.
+Many trades, construction, and manufacturing jobs put workers at risk of developing mesothelioma later in life.
+The more someone was exposed, the higher the likelihood of being diagnosed with mesothelioma.

 - Aircraft mechanics